 Well, you need to find a checklist that works for you.
 If you haven’t got one already.
 Here are some things you should be looking for.

 First and foremost, you are going to want to check that they have both Medicare and Medicaid certified, as this is crucial.
+When it comes to learning about Medicare certification, it’s a good idea to acquaint yourself with more about Medicare part B and part A and the surrounding medical coverage it provides, as well as the details specifically pertaining to nursing homes.
 It is also very important to make sure they are licensed by the relevant state.

 Next, you should probably check that they have a bed in a nice spot for your loved one and that if they need any special services, these will be provided at no additional cost, for example, respirators or other medical apparatus.